“The Gates of Hell” by Auguste Rodin

 The Thinker, which later became a separate stand-alone sculpture, was initially conceived for the Gates of Hell

 The “Gates of Hell” was never cast in bronze in Rodin’s lifetime and was only executed in a full-size plaster model which was kept at the artist’s studio in Meudon outside of Paris.
 The first bronze cast of the Gates was commissioned in 1925.
-Fortunately, today there are several bronze versions across the world, that reflect Rodin’s vision.
+Fortunately, today several bronze versions across the world reflect Rodin’s vision.

 The Gates of Hell